faster-cpython/benchmarking-public/results/bm-20230816-3.13.0a0-f6a72ae/bm-20230816-linux-x86_64-gvanrossum-call_uops_forever-3.13.0a0-f6a72ae-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.05x slower                                                           |

 Benchmark hidden because not significant (9): logging_simple, logging_format, xml_etree_parse, coverage, asyncio_tcp, bench_mp_pool, create_gc_cycles, json, mypy2

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.03x
+- 95% likely to have a slowdown of 1.02x
+- 99% likely to have a slowdown of 1.02x